slu-soc5050/slu-soc5050.github.io/content/course-onboarding.md

 The service that is hosting this website is called [GitHub](https://github.com/).
 GitHub is used by programmers, data scientists, and researchers for hosting computer code, data, and project materials (like websites).
 We will be using GitHub extensively this semester.
 You will need a free account, which you can sign up for one from GitHub's [homepage](https://github.com/).
 If you already have a GitHub account, you do not need a new one.

 Once you have a GitHub user name, send Chris a Direct Message via Slack with it so that you can be added to the [SOC 4015 & SOC 5050 organization](https://github.com/slu-soc5050).
 After you have been added to the organization, you should find your assignments repository and check the **Issues** tab.
 There should be an open **Issue** describing how feedback will be disseminated this semester.
 Please read it and then *close the issue* so that we know you've seen it.

-### Get Started with LaTeX
-We'll be doing a little bit of writing using LaTeX, which is a markup language that makes technical writing easier.
-We'll be using  [ShareLaTeX](https://www.sharelatex.com) this semester for this purpose.
-ShareLaTeX is a bit like Google Docs, but for LaTeX.
-It is a "freemium" service - please don't pay for any additional features - you won't need them!
-You can sign-up for ShareLaTeX on their [website](https://www.sharelatex.com).

 ## Course Software
 There are two options for *accessing* the course software, and two options for how to *install* it.
 Please read through these options carefully and make the decision that is best for you.